 An English writer, academic and broadcaster, particularly of arts and book programmes on the BBC World Service and, since 2011, of A good read on BBC Radio 4.
 From 1983–1988 she was literary editor of The New Statesman and, before that, of City Limits (1981–83).
 She has also contributed to Time Out, The Guardian, and The Washington Post and is the author of six novels.

-Trained at Rose Bruford College as an Actor Musician Elaine's was an original cast member in the musical production of Bad Girls.
+Trained at Rose Bruford College as an Actor Musician Elaine was an original cast member in the musical production of Bad Girls.
 She has taken leading roles at the West Yorkshire Playhouse, The Royal Exchange and Theatre Clywd.
-She played PC Lucy Slater in BBC1's police drama, HolbyBlue then in April 2009 joined the cast of Hollyoaks as Abi Raven before appearing in Emmerdale as police officer Laura Prior.
+She played PC Lucy Slater in BBC1's police drama, HolbyBlue and appeared in Series 4 of Footballer's Wives (2005).
+In April 2009 she joined the cast of Hollyoaks as Abi Raven before appearing in Emmerdale as D.C.
+Laura Prior (2010-11).
 She has also sung solo at the O2 and the Royal Albert Hall.

 Attended Rose Bruford College 1986-1989 and then starred as Suze Littlewood in the comedy Gimme Gimme Gimme.
 She appeared alongside her husband in the third series of BBC One drama Ashes to Ashes, and as Mrs Glanville in two episodes of the series Crooked House (2008).

 An English comedienne and actress who trained at Rose Bruford College and is best known for portraying Hannah in the Channel 4 television series Derek.